syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 {% endhighlight %}

-You can provide more customization to the tab by using rating control to describe an item’s price.
+You can also customize the tab by using rating control to describe the item’s price.

 ### Create the rating

 The ASP.NET Core rating control provides an intuitive rating experience.
-It allows you to select the number of stars that represents the rating.
-The following code example explains you the creation of rating control.
-Create the rating control using HTML helper, and render the rating control and its description inside the content template in first tab control.
+This allows you to select the number of stars that represents rating.Create the rating control using HTML helper, and render the rating control and its description inside the content template in first tab control.

 For more information about rating, refer to the following link:

 <https://help.syncfusion.com/aspnet-core>

+The following code example explains the creation of rating control:

 {% highlight CSHTML %}